julianastahelin/profile-card-component/README.md

-##
 <h1>Profile card component</h1>
-<p> This is a profile card component built as an exercise for advanced HTML and CSS practicing, proposed by the course <a href="https://devemdobro.com/matriculas-abertas/" target="_blank">DevQuest</a> by Dev em Dobro.
-The project is from Frontend Mentor.</p>
+<p> This is a profile card component built as an exercise for advanced HTML and CSS practicing, proposed by the course DevQuest by <a href="https://github.com/devemdobro" target="_blank">Dev em Dobro</a>.
+The project is based in a challenge from <a href="https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ" target="_blank">Frontend Mentor</a>.</p>

 <h2>Overview</h2>